BestTimesToVisit.com Logo

 transport

 Forget driving in Chamonix during peak season; parking is a nightmare and expensive.
-Instead, rely on the excellent local bus network (often free with your accommodation pass) and the Mont-Blanc Express train for getting around the valley.
-It's scenic and stress-free, plus you can enjoy the views without worrying about the winding mountain roads.
+Instead, rely on the excellent local bus network (often free with your accommodation pass) and the Mont-Blanc Express train for getting between villages and trailheads.
+It's way more relaxing and you won't have to worry about finding a spot.

 money